MikkoTirronen/ProgrammingTest/README.md

 Frontend:

+This will install the packages:

 - npm install

-This will install the packages.
+This will start the client from the root directory:

 - npm start -w ./packages/client

-This will start the client from the root directory.

 Backend:

-- docker-compose up

   This will create an sql container with some different password and user values than suggested , see docker-compose file.
 I forgot to change them after first venturing into the sql database.
-I ONLY managed to return all the data in the sql database before I ran out of time.
+I ONLY managed to return all the data in the sql database before I ran out of time:

+- docker-compose up

+This should start the backend:

 - npm start -w ./packages/server

-This should start the backend.

 ### Assignment Status:
 The three links at the top of the react app will navigate you to the 3 somewhat functional frontend assigments.